kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 values.
 But the special case where data.frames would be more than enough and more convenient is common enough to support it with specific options in `from.dfs` and `mapreduce`.
 The problem is that turning a list of anything into a data.frame is not easy and not even well defined.
 We decided to aim for a data.frame with atomic cells (no lists allowed in the data.frame) and let it fail when it's not possible.
-This is work in progress and we found some broken cases that needed attention, and simplified a very hacky implementation.
-Please give them a spin and do not hesitate to complain.
+This is work in progress, more than the rest of the package, and we found some broken cases that needed attention, and simplified a very hacky implementation.
+Please give it a spin and do not hesitate to give feedback.

 ###Loose ends